 Funder: Health Resources and Services Administration

-Summary: Supports family-centered outpatient/ambulatory care and support services for low-income women, infants, children, and youth with HIV in designated service areas.
+Summary: Supports coordinated, family-centered HIV medical care and support services for low-income women, infants, children, and youth (WICY) with HIV.

-This program provides funding to organizations delivering comprehensive, family-centered HIV care and support services to low-income women (25+), infants (up to 2 years), children (2–12), and youth (13–24) with HIV.
-The goal is to improve access to coordinated HIV medical care, case management, behavioral health, nutrition, and referrals to specialty care.
-Part D is unique within the Ryan White HIV/AIDS Program as it can also support services for affected family members when it directly enables care or removes barriers for the person with HIV, or promotes family stability.
+This program provides funding to support the delivery of family-centered care in outpatient or ambulatory settings for low-income women (25+), infants (up to 2 years), children (2–12), and youth (13–24) with HIV.
+The Ryan White HIV/AIDS Program (RWHAP) Part D aims to improve access to comprehensive and coordinated HIV medical care and support services, which may include case management, behavioral health, nutrition, and referrals to specialty care.
+Notably, Part D is the only RWHAP component that may also fund services for affected individuals not living with HIV, when such services enable their participation in the care of a person with HIV, directly remove barriers to care, or promote family stability.